 Search Refinement Functionality and Duplicate Content Issues

-This is because when users select one or more refinements, they add additional strings to URLs, potentially adding almost endless new Google URLs to site indexes and creating duplicate content that damages valuable SERPS rankings and, to be frank, wastes money. waste budget.
+This is because when users select one or more refinements, they add additional strings to URLs, potentially adding almost endless new Google URLs to site indexes and creating duplicate content that damages valuable SERPs rankings and, to be frank, wastes money.

 Effectively using Web Meta Tag Rules

-The newest version of Commerce Cloud allows the application of meta tag rules to a wide number of pages with no manual page-by-page editing.
+The newest version of Commerce Cloud allows the application of meta tag rules to many pages with no manual page-by-page editing.
 The meta tags that you can use the rule feature include:

 - Page Title

 - Open Graph